Sailesh2577/petting_zoo/assignment/petting_zoo_system.md

     -   View subsystem presents information to the user

 -   **4 points** for implementing the Builder Pattern
-    -   Use the Builder Pattern to create books, which may have specified or default values for their fields
+    -   Use the Builder Pattern to create animals, which may have specified or default values for their fields

 -   **4 points** for implementing the Command Pattern